NoahHellen/missr/README.md

 install.packages("missr")
 ```

-Or you can install the development version on github using `remotes`:
+Or you can install the development version on github using remotes:

 ``` r
 # install.packages("remotes")